AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 4. Clinical guidelines navigation

-Generative AI in healthcare aids providers in comparing patient data with clinical guidelines to enhance diagnostic accuracy and healthcare outcomes.
+Generative AI in healthcare enables providers to compare patient data with clinical guidelines, thereby enhancing diagnostic accuracy and improving healthcare outcomes.
 These AI tools assist in clinical decision-making, leveraging natural language processing to analyze electronic health records (EHRs).

 5. Fraud detection